An error has occurred (cannot find SLOs).

 - Field trips to visit photographic, artistic and technical locations.

-- Use of basic video and sound equipment.
+- Use of basic sound and video techniques to produce short clips.

-- Write titles and captions for own and sample photographs.
+- Compose titles and captions to accompany photographs.

-- Write short text reports to accompany picture/video/sound story.
+- Short text reports to accompany picture/video/sound story.

-- Write a paper discussing the life and work of a photojournalist.
+- A written paper that discussed the life and work of a photojournalist.